ZainabKamel/NGS2-Project/README.md

 # Alignment
 ```
 we aligned data using Hisat and these were the output of the four files (two samples and two controls)
+The ESR1 gene we are looking for appeared to be on Forward strand, that's why we focused on F in the command line

 ## Control REP1 hs_REP1_T47D_shCTRL_RNAseq
 23830798 reads; of these:
   23830798 (100.00%) were unpaired; of these: